Introduction to Neuroscience Summer Program

-The Youth Neuroscience Summer Program is an intensive, six week-long neuroscience summer program hosted by the International Youth Neuroscience Association that teaches undergraduate introductory neuroscience from a critical thinking and applications standpoint.
-The program features lectures by esteemed professors and researchers, recitation sessions with teaching assistants, and application based assignments.
+The IYNA Introduction to Neuroscience Summer Course is an intensive, month-long neuroscience summer program that undergraduate level neuroscience topics with an emphasis on critical thinking and scientific discovery.
+Through engaging lectures, interactive problem-solving sessions, and application-focused homework assignments, all of our students will learn both how the brain works and how to think like a scientist.
 Participants will attend among a cohort of students from more than 40 different countries—gaining a global network of peers.

 Summer Program Timeline